 Although walking is safe and dependable, do not start any sort of exercise regimen without first consulting your doctor.
 Once you have received a clean bill of health, keep these points in mind.

 If you are what the experts call chronically sedentary, do not try walking 10 miles the first time you get off the couch.
 Start off with a small goal in mind, like walking for 10 minutes at a time, then slowly build up how long you are walking.
+If you still have difficulty, break up your walk time and spread it out over the course of the day.
+After a short time, you will be able to do more of it at once.
+The key is to not get discouraged.

 That brisk pace of 3-4 miles per hour is not as daunting as it seems.
 It works out to a mile every 15-20 minutes.
 And people who are new to exercising do not have to hit that speed immediately to benefit from walking.
-The Nurses' study pointed out that people with a slower pace had a 32% reduction in heart disease compared with people who did not walk at all.
+The Nurses' study pointed out that even people with a slower pace had a 32% reduction in heart disease compared with people who did not walk at all.

 It not only makes the time go faster, but the companionship makes it easier to go walking on the days when the last thing you feel like doing is exercising.